Young Professional - How to apply

 3. After you received the invitation

-You can start your application and upload all necessary documents.
-The document list is the same as with the Working Holiday.
+You have 10 days to accept the invitation by clicking “Start Application“.
+Then a new deadline of 20 days starts, to submit the application with all necessary documents.
+The document check list is the same as with the Working Holiday.

 Additionally, after you received the invitation, the employer must: